Why Don’t My Legs Tan As Well?

 Does tanning make your legs look better?

-Tanning can help to give your legs a darker tone, and this can reduce the appearance of cellulite and fine lines.
+Tanning can help give your legs a darker tone, which can reduce the appearance of cellulite and fine lines.
 Tanning can also give definition to your legs.
-Just keep in mind that tanning for extended periods can also lead to skin aging.

 Is 20 minutes enough to tan your legs?

-There is no one set amount of time on how long you should tan, as to how quickly you develop a tan depends on the strength of the UV rays and your skin type.
+There is no set amount of time for tanning, as the time it takes to develop a tan depends on the strength of the UV rays and your skin type.

 Up Next: Tanning Shades – Ultimate Guide To Spray Tan Colors